safevoice009/Safevoice-cto/README.md

 ## 💙 Built with Love for Students

-SafeVoice empowers every student to speak out fearlessly and build safer campuses across India.
+SafeVoice empowers every student to speak out fearlessly and build safer campuses across World